 Hello!
 I am Zijun Gao.
 I received my B.S. in Mathematics and Computer Science from the University of Illinois Urbana-Champaign in December 2025.
-My research interests focus on the intersection of LLM reasoning, Reinforcement Learning (RL), and AI agents, with a particular emphasis on large-scale post-training and reasoning enhancement.
+My work sits at the intersection of LLM reasoning, Reinforcement Learning (RL), and AI agents.

-Currently, I am a Research Intern at Northwestern University's MLL Lab, advised by Prof. Manling Li working on agent RL.
-I have also conducted research at Arizona State University's ARC Lab under the supervision of Prof. Ben Zhou on improving mathematical reasoning in large language models.
+I have conducted research at Northwestern University's MLL Lab, advised by Prof. Manling Li on agentic RL, and at Arizona State University's ARC Lab under the supervision of Prof. Ben Zhou on improving mathematical reasoning in large language models.

 News